 - Graphics options & DualSense features

-Forspoken is now scheduled for release on January 24, 2023, for both PlayStation 5 and PC.
+Yes, Forspoken is now scheduled for release on January 24, 2023.

 Luminous Productions made the announcement of the new release date on social media, explaining that “all game elements are now complete” but that development was entering its final polishing phases.

 This isn’t the first time Forspoken has been delayed; it was originally scheduled for release on May 24, 2022, before being pushed back to October 11, 2022.
-Now, it won’t release until the start of 2023.
+Now, it won’t release until the start of 2023, but fans excited for the project will take solace in that extra refinement is the reason.

 The first Forspoken trailer showed a mix of gameplay and cinematic storytelling.
 Frey Holland (Ella Balinska), is seen talking to her cat about how much she hates the city after taking a beatdown from a group of thugs in a flashback.
 She is then transported to another world from a rooftop via a portal.